– Find all managed servers that are down and not pingable

 SELECT bme.FullName, bme.DisplayName, s.HealthState FROM state AS s, BaseManagedEntity AS bme

-s.basemanagedentityid = bme.basemanagedentityid
+WHERE s.basemanagedentityid = bme.basemanagedentityid

 AND s.monitorid IN (SELECT MonitorId FROM Monitor WHERE MonitorName = ‘<MonitorName>’)